Daisy V/L

 The Daisy V/L was the first production rifle for caseless ammunition.
 It was released in 1968 by Daisy Outdoor Products.

-In 1961 Case Hough, the president of Daisy Heddon division of Victor Comptometer, purchased the design of a new firearm system.
-The new system was developed by a Belgian Chemist named Jules Van Langenhover.
+In 1961, Cass Hough, the president of Daisy Heddon division of Victor Comptometer, purchased the design of a new firearm system.
+The new system was developed by a Belgian chemist named Jules Van Langenhover.
 The new gun would be known as the Daisy V/L rifle.